embedthis/pak/README.md

 <img align="right" height="300" src="http://embedthis.com/images/pak.png">

-Pak is a package manager for ESP/EJS implementing the CommonJS Package specification.
+Pak is a simple package manager for embedding components into ESP/EJS applications.
+It makes it easy to retrieve, integrate and manage components for applications.
+Pak focusses on embedded applications using ESP and EJS.
+It provides tested, integrated componens that work together.
+It is not intended as a generic package manager to install complete applications.

-Pak uses Git as back-end storage for packages.
+Pak is a package manager for ESP/EJS implementing the CommonJS Package specification and uses Git as back-end storage for packages.
+Pak calls packages "paks".
+This is not a misspelling.

 ## Usage